rcifw/rcifw.github.io/docs/getting-started/working-with-containers.md

 ```

 ## Step 4: Sending the container to the CHPC
-Now, you have a container that can be exectued in Apptainer!
+Now, you have a container that can be executed in Apptainer!
 Send it to the cluster:
 ```
 [me@my_local_machine]:$ scp -i ~/.ssh/my_ssh_certificate freesurfer-7.2.0.linux-amd64.sif me@login3.chpc.wustl.edu:~/
 ```